-At the annual meeting, two directors will be elected for terms expiring in 2016.
-The Corporate Governance and Compensation Committee has recommended, and the Board of Directors has nominated, the following nominees for election: Tina Chang and Thomas W. Florsheim, both of whom are current directors of the Company.
+At the annual meeting, three directors will be elected for terms expiring in 2018.
+The Corporate Governance and Compensation Committee has recommended, and the Board of Directors has nominated, the following nominees for election: John W. Florsheim, Frederick P. Stratton, Jr. and Cory L. Nettles, all of whom are current directors of the Company.